 - Chambers USA: America’s Leading Lawyers for Business, Litigation: General Commercial (2016-2018, 2021-2022)

 - Martindale-Hubbell AV Preeminent Rated

-The following are a few of the recent matters that Mr. Tucker has handled for the Firm:
+The following are a few of the recent matters that Don has handled for the firm:

 - Defended independent directors of a Delaware corporation headquartered in Raleigh against challenges to an "exclusive forum" bylaw requiring certain shareholder suits to be brought only in North Carolina.
 In a precedent-setting opinion that has garnered National attention, the Delaware Court of Chancery ruled in favor of the directors and upheld the bylaw.